Chamith-Dilshan/React_Basic_To_Advanced/README.md

 - **Unique Keys:** Generating unique IDs for list items using `crypto.randomUUID()` to ensure efficient rendering and state management.
 - **Controlled Components:** In some cases you have to use controlled component meaning that you need to use a 'useState' and 'onChange' parameter of input elements to collect and manage forms.(if the case is simple enough, use the new way of form handeling )
 ---

+### 5. API Integration and Data Fetching (`MemeGenerator.tsx`)
+- **useEffect Hook:** Fetching data from an external API only once when the component mounts using `useEffect` with an empty dependency array.
+- **API Data Management:** Storing fetched data in component state for later use without re-fetching.
+- **Random Selection:** Implementing logic to randomly select items from an array of fetched data.
+- **Error Handling:** Basic error handling for API requests using `.catch()`.
+- **State Updates:** Updating specific properties of an object state while preserving other properties using the spread operator.
+- **Custom CSS Classes:** Creating reusable utility classes with Tailwind's `@apply` directive for complex styling like text shadows.
+- **Absolute Positioning:** Using CSS positioning to overlay text on images at specific locations.

 ## Contributing & Support